thejsway/thejsway/manuscript/chapter14.md

 ### HTML content

-The `innerHTML` property will retrieve the HTML contents of your DOM element.
+The `innerHTML` property will retrieve the HTML content of your DOM element.

 ```js
 // The HTML content of the DOM element with ID "content"